fangwei123456/spikingjelly/docs/source/tutorials/en/distributed_training.rst

     :width: 720px
     :alt: Qwen2.5-0.5B QCFS SGLang offline-generation throughput

-    SGLang offline-generation throughput-memory Pareto frontiers; frontier points show the three- or seven-run median and full range.
+    SGLang offline-generation throughput-memory Pareto frontiers; PP2/PP4 use a 0.8 static-memory fraction.

 The best TP1, DP2, DP4, TP2, PP2, PP4, and DP2 x TP2 frontier points reach
-15758.7, 18636.8, 25743.8, 9097.7, 12733.8, 9885.6, and 14355.1 generated
+15758.7, 18636.8, 25743.8, 9097.7, 13003.0, 10470.4, and 14355.1 generated
-tokens/s at G=2048, 16384, 32768, 8192, 1024, 2048, and 32768.
+tokens/s at G=2048, 16384, 32768, 8192, 4096, 4096, and 32768.
 None should be
 misread as per-GPU batch.
-The seven-run TP1, PP2, and PP4 fine grids continue to G=3072, 12288, and 8192 without improving median throughput.
-Their plotted endpoints are therefore measured plateau frontiers rather than prematurely terminated rising segments.
+The PP2/PP4 frontiers now extend to 23.21/21.43 GiB;
+capacity probes at G=6144/16384 do not improve throughput, confirming that the horizontal range reaches the memory/request plateau.

+The two rightmost TP1 frontier points come from independent Engine grids at G=2176 and G=2048.
+Their medians are 15522.8 and 15758.7 tokens/s, while their full seven-run ranges are 9339.4--15976.3 and 8666.4--16176.7.
+The heavy overlap shows a scheduler plateau, not duplicate data.
+Their different horizontal positions reflect NVML allocator state across Engine lifetimes; the frontier is ordered by memory rather than G.
 SGLang caps in-flight
 tokens and queues excess requests, so user request batch has no traditional OOM point; the complete boundary is a throughput plateau rather than a manufactured